How to Train Your Dragon (novel series): How to Seize a Dragon's Jewel (2012)

-The book starts with Hiccup in exile.
-He is nearly killed by his mother, Vallhallarama, while he deactivates dragon traps, and loses the map to her.
-He travels to a slave jail under Alvin the Treacherous's control to spy on Alvin, where he finds his father looking for the Dragon Jewel.
-A three-headed Deadly Shadow swoops down and snatches Hiccup before he has a chance to look for the Jewel.
-The dragon brings him to a hill to kill him, but notices that he has the lobster claw necklace.
-The dragon tells him that they had promised to care for a Fishlegs when he was a baby.
-Hiccup tells them of Fishlegs' fate: to be sucked into a hole in the ground.
+The book starts with Hiccup in exile on the run with the Wodensfang, Windwalker and Toothless, deactivating dragon traps and freeing slaves.
+He is nearly killed by his mother, Vallhallarama, who does not recognize him with his different helmet and accidentally drops a tree trunk on her head.
+He travels to a slave jail called Prison Darkheart under Alvin the Treacherous's control to spy on Alvin, where he finds his father looking for the Dragon Jewel with the rest of the slaves under the witch and Alvin's orders.
+Hiccup meets a little girl named Eggingard who is the sister of the Wanderer boy Bearcub from How to Ride a Dragons Storm.
+She tells Hiccup how Fishlegs was dragged under the surrounding wet sand by the hand of a dragon with eyes on its fingers.
+He meets Camicazi who has been freeing prisoners with a team of other bog-burglars.
+They free Eggingard and Camicazi stows away in Hiccup's sand yacht.
+The witch captures Toothless and the Wodenfang and forces Hiccup to search for the dragon jewel.
+A three-headed Deadly Shadow sent by Furious swoops down and snatches Hiccup and Camicazi before he has a chance to look for it.
+The dragon brings him to a hill to kill him, but notices that he has the lobster claw necklace given to him by Fishlegs.
+The Deadly Shadow gets caught in a trap and tells him that they had promised to care for Fishlegs when he was a baby when they were owned by his mother Termagant.

-Hiccup goes to the hole and gets pulled in by a dragon with an eye on each finger.
-Hiccup vanquishes the dragon and ventures off into the creature's maze of glass walls, where he finds Fishlegs and the Dragon Jewel.
-Then they swim to shore through and exit, and the Deadly Shadow picks them up, all flying triumphantly into the distance.
-Valhallarama finds Hiccup and takes him to the slave jail, where she convinces the slaves to join Hiccup.
-The Dragons break into the jail and the humans flee.
-When Hiccup frees Toothless and the Wodensfang, he loses the Dragon Jewel to Alvin.
-The story ends with Hiccup happily being reunited with his human companions.
+Upon freeing the Deadly Shadow Hiccup is pulled in by the Monster of Amber Slavelands' hand.
+Hiccup defeats the monster by letting it swallow him and stabbing it in a weak spot above its head.
+He ventures off into the monster's maze of glass columns, where he finds Fishlegs and the Dragon Jewel.
+Then they swim to shore after finding an undersea tunnel, and Camicazi and the Deadly Shadow pick them up.
+Valhallarama finds Hiccup and takes him back to Darkheart, where she apologizes for not being around due to searching for the king's things and convinces the slaves to join Hiccup in helping to free the dragons and slaves by placing the Slavemark on her head and renaming it the Dragonmark.
+The rebellion Dragons break into the jail and the humans flee.
+Hiccup frees Toothless and the Wodensfang, but loses the Dragon Jewel to Alvin.
+The story ends with Hiccup happily being reunited with Camicazi and Fishlegs.